tomsWebConsulting/twcsl/v7.1/Member Area Log In Dialog Change/README.md

   ```

 * Add code from file **[member area log in dialog change.html][5]** to
-  Settings > Developer Tools > Code Injection > FOOTER.
-Please see [Add code to code
+  Website > Pages > Website Tools > Code Injection > FOOTER.
+Please see [Add
-  injection][6].
+  code to code injection][6].
 Read the code for any instructions within.

 ## Classes